SNP still largest party in Glasgow after Labour surge, but Greens hold kingmaker role

-Five years ago, it won 39 seats to secure a historic win which ensured that Labour lost control of the council for the first time since 1977.
+Five years ago, the SNP won 39 seats to secure a historic win that ensured Labour lost control of the council for the first time since 1977.
 But in the face of rampant criticism of its handling of Glasgow’s waste crisis, it lost two councillors this time around, with its share of the first preference votes slashed in all but one of the city’s 23 wards.

 That was enough to beat Scottish Labour, who secured 36 seats – an increase of five – but it six short of the number needed for an outright majority.
 When the SNP’s candidates and campaigners huddled together at the Emirates Arena to greet First Minister Nicola Sturgeon on the stroke of 5pm, there were smiles, yet it felt like the marking of a pyrrhic victory of sorts.